 Here’s an example of involving Sales in the lead nurturing process.

 Let’s say you just did a webinar or an online event.
-You can equip your sales development or inside sales team with a nurturing follow-up email template and content such as an executive summary or main takeaways from the webinar.
+You can equip your sales development or inside the sales team with a nurturing follow-up email template and content such as an executive summary or main takeaways from the webinar.

-With that content, your sales team can call these leads and say, ‘I saw you attended our webinar last week, and we put together an executive summary and a two-page document with the main takeaways, what did you think of the event?
+With that content, your sales team can call these leads and say, ‘I saw you attended our webinar last week, and we put together an executive summary and a two-page document with the main takeaways.
+What did you think of the event?
 Was it helpful?
 I like asking, “what motivated you to register or attend?”
 Why?
 Because when you understand their motivation, you can better help them.